 Now the weight.
 This upright vacuum weighs in at 17.35 lbs.
 That is heavier than most of the uprights we have looked at (although the Dyson Cinetic Big Ball managed to tip our scales at 19.8 lbs).
 Despite the fact that the Ball mechanism helps with maneuverability (turns tightly and easily), you will still feel the weight when you move this vacuum back and forth.
 It feels heavy and when you pull it back you are also fighting the brushroll (which wants to move the vacuum forward) so if you doing a lot of cleaning it is a bit of a workout.
 Also, if you have to carry it from room to room or up and down stairs you may find it difficult.
 Now, much of this depends on your physical condition.
 If you’re a marine you probably won’t notice the weight, but for some other folks it may be an issue.

 Cleaning reach on this vacuum is very good.
-It sports a lengthy 35 foot power cord and a 15.4 foot hose.
-Now the 35 foot power cord will give you 35 feet but the stretch hose may not give you the reported length.
+It sports a 30 foot power cord and a 15.4 foot hose (at the time of this review the Dyson site says the unit has a 35 ft power cord but we measured ours at 30 ft).
+Now the 30 foot power cord will give you 30 feet but the stretch hose may not give you the reported length.
 The lengths reported on stretch hoses are usually generous given that these can be very difficult to pull to their full length without the vacuum tipping.
 We’ve measured this hose to the point where the Ball Animal 2 will tip and we managed to get 13 feet 8 inches to the end of the wand.
 While not the reported 15.4 feet, 13.7 feet is still very respectable.
-All-in-all we measure the machine as having 48.7 feet of cleaning reach.
+All-in-all we measure the machine as having 43.7 feet of cleaning reach.
 Nothing to sneeze at.

 We have seen some gripes about the vacuum not having a retractable power cord but we’ve only run into a few uprights that have feature and we can’t imagine where the cord would actually go in a machine like this.
 This has the old manual wrap system which works just fine.